som23ya/FantomsAR-shopping-app/README.md

 ##### API Reference
 See the [ARCore SDK for Java API Reference](https://developers.google.com/ar/reference/java).
 This SDK provides APIs for all of the essential AR features like motion tracking, environmental understanding, and light estimation.
 With these capabilities you can build entirely new AR experiences or enhance existing apps with AR features.
-Fork and then clone this repository and import it to Android Studio. :fork_and_knife:

-Once the gradle build is finished, click on the green play button to build and run the app.

 ## Sync it :recycle: